-Here at Good Zing our ethos is to share the must-have health and wellness tips with the world.
-We gathered some of our experts and asked them to spread their knowledge!
-They shared their how-to's and go-to's so that we can all live our happiest and healthiest selves during the colder months.
-We invited 25 audience members to gather for dinner at Raw Press Chelsea in London to listen and take on board the brilliant advice from Iris Louwerens (Life Coach), Dr Justine Kluk (Consultant Dermatologist) and Dr Michelle Braude (Medical Doctor & Nutritionist).
+Here at Good Zing, our ethos is to democratize access to health and wellbeing information, so that anyone anywhere can understand their options.
+So, we invited 25 audience members to gather for dinner at Raw Press Chelsea in London to listen and take on board the brilliant advice from 3 of our Experts: Iris Louwerens (Life Coach), Dr Justine Kluk (Consultant Dermatologist) and Dr Michelle Braude (Medical Doctor & Nutritionist).

 1. Slow down your routines